 The general corporate income tax rate applicable to the Group entities located in the PRC Mainland ("PRC Mainland entities") is 25% according to the Corporate Income Tax Law of the PRC Mainland effective on 1 January 2008.
-A subsidiary of the Company obtained the Certificate of "High and New Technology Enterprise" (the "Certificate") with valid period up to 2022, under which, the subsidiary enjoys a preferential corporate income rate of 15%.
+A subsidiary of the Company obtained the Certificate of "High and New Technology Enterprise" (the "Certificate") with valid period up to 2026, under which, the subsidiary enjoys a preferential corporate income rate of 15%.

 Certain subsidiaries of the Group are qualified as the qualifying small enterprises according to the relevant tax law and regulation in the PRC Mainland effective from 1 January 2018.
-When their assessable profit falls under RMB1,000,000, they will be qualified for a reduced 2.5% effective tax rate, whereas those assessable profit falls under RMB3,000,000 but above RMB1,000,000, they will be qualified for a reduced 5% effective tax rate.
+When their assessable profit falls under RMB1,000,000, they will be qualified for a reduced 5% effective tax rate, whereas those assessable profit falls under RMB3,000,000 but above RMB1,000,000, they will be qualified for a reduced 5% effective tax rate from 1 January 2023 to 31 December 2024.